Editing 2D CAD Blocks Assigned to 3D Symbols

 - With all of the objects selected, click the Make CAD Block edit button to block the objects back together.

 - Select the block and click the Open Object edit button.

 - In the CAD Block Specification dialog, type a short, descriptive name for the CAD block appropriate for the block you created.

 In this example, we will name the CAD Block "Custom Waste Disposal" then click OK.

 - To use this newly created CAD block for the electrical symbol, select the Garbage Disposal symbol you placed in your plan in Step 1, and click the Open Symbol button on the edit toolbar.

 - On the 2D Block panel of the Symbol Specification dialog, select the block created in the previous step from the list of Available CAD Blocks, then click OK.

 CAD blocks that have nested blocks within them cannot be assigned to 3D objects or to images.

 - The electrical symbol will now display the CAD block you created as its 2D symbol.

-- You can also add the symbol with its customized 2D block to your User Catalog folder in the Library Browser for future use.
-To do this, select the symbol and click the Add to Library button on the edit toolbar.
+- You can also add the symbol with its customized 2D block to your User Catalog folder in the Library Browser for future use by selecting the symbol and clicking the Add to Library edit tool.